MaxCutSoftwareOfficial/maxcut-automation/README.md

 #### Importing KDMax data file

+An example can be found in [ImportKdMaxCommand.cs](examples/ImportKdMaxCommand.cs) and is being leveraged in [Program.cs](examples/Program.cs).

 #### Importing CabMaster data file

+An example can be found in [ImportCabMasterCommand.cs](examples/ImportCabMasterCommand.cs) and is being leveraged in [Program.cs](examples/Program.cs).

 #### Running an optimization on a imported file

 ### Opening a MaxCut job via the Command Line

+An example can be found in [OpenMaxCutJobCommand.cs](examples/OpenMaxCutJobCommand.cs) and is being leveraged in [Program.cs](examples/Program.cs).

 #### Running an optimization on a opened job